joachimesque/paper-globe/README.md

 ### Code

-After cloning the repo, you can set it up in much the same way as when you want to use it:
+After cloning the repo on your machine, you have to set it up:

 ```shell
 python3 -m virtualenv venv